safe-global/safe-docs/pages/sdk/protocol-kit/guides/migrate-to-v7.md

 // where messageBytes is raw bytes
 ```

 > **Note:** The SDK handles this internally.
-If you rely on the SDK's `isValidSignature` method in the `Safe` class, no changes are needed — the SDK now conditionally skips the legacy call for v1.5.0+.
+If you rely on the SDK's `isValidSignature` method in the `Safe` class, no changes are needed, the SDK now conditionally skips the legacy call for v1.5.0+.

 ### 4. `SafeVersion` type extended with `'1.5.0'`